IBM/go-sdk-core/CONTRIBUTING.md

      ```

   8. Commit your changes:
-  * Commit messages should follow the [Angular commit message guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines).
+  * Commit messages should follow the Angular commit message guidelines as mentioned above.
-  This is because this project uses `semantic-release` for build release automation, and `semantic-release` uses
-  this commit message style for determining release versions and generating changelogs.
-  To make this easier, we recommend using the [Commitizen CLI](https://github.com/commitizen/cz-cli)
-  with the `cz-conventional-changelog` adapter.

   9. Push your commit(s) to your fork and submit a pull request to the **master** branch.